Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Average time to complete this course is about 30 minutes.

-This course is suitable to workers and managers in organizations of all sizes, in industries and occupations where WHMIS-controlled products are found.
-Chemical manufacturers, suppliers and employers will benefit from the more detailed free e-course WHMIS After GHS: How Suppliers Can Prepare.
+This course is suitable for suppliers and employers in organizations of all sizes, in industries and occupations where WHMIS-controlled products are found.

 This course is delivered as an on-line e-learning course.
 All you need is a computer, access to the Internet — and you are ready to go!
 This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.

-CCOHS and the Workplace Hazardous Materials Directorate worked closely to develop the content of this course, and it was reviewed by other specialists in the field.
-The course was also reviewed by representatives from labour, suppliers, employers and government to ensure the content and approach was unbiased and credible.
+CCOHS and Health Canada worked closely to develop the content of this course, and it was reviewed by other specialists in the field.
+The course was also reviewed by representatives from labour, suppliers, employers and government to ensure that the content and approach were unbiased and credible.

 We partnered with Vubiz - an international leader in e-learning development - to create this e-course.